ZIP Extractor Help

 Why does this happen?

-Web browsers put memory limits on each tab to keep the overall system stable.
+Browsers put memory limits on each tab to keep the overall system stable.
 When extracting locally, the browser has to hold the decompressed file data in memory while writing it to disk.
 Large files, or many files extracted in a row, can push past the per-tab limit.

-Google Drive storage full
+Google Drive storage full Top

 Your Google Drive storage quota is full.
 Files can't be uploaded to Drive until you free up space or upgrade your storage plan.
-Google Drive storage is shared across Drive, Gmail, and Google Photos, so deleting old emails or photos can also free up space.
+Drive storage is shared across Drive, Gmail, and Google Photos, so deleting old emails or photos can also free up space.

 What you can do